code-y/redux-fluent/README.md

 ### `withConfig()`

-Redux Fluent also comes with some additional features to help you write your code that scales.
-Functions that only rely on their arguments are easy to test and share, so you can provide an additional argument `config: any` (multiple `config` are shallowly merged).
+Redux Fluent also comes with some additional features to help you write code at scale.
+Functions that only rely on their arguments are easy to test and reuse, so you can provide an additional argument `config: any` to enable dependency injection (multiple `config` are shallowly merged).

 ```typescript
 import * as R from 'ramda';